Mohammad Yousuf (cricketer): Controversy

 The Pakistan Cricket Board, on 10 March 2010, banned Yousuf and former captain, Younis Khan from playing for the national team indefinitely and imposed one-year bans on Shoaib Malik and Rana Naved-ul-Hasan.
 Despite receiving the ban Yousuf said that the series against South Africa in late 2010 could be a possibility.
 Pakistan then toured England in July 2010 and after losing the first test by 354 runs due to a weak batting line-up, the second innings total of 80 being the lowest total by Pakistan against England.
 Yousuf announced his return to International Cricket and was placed on the squad.
 He then required a visa which was granted but there was a concern that Yousuf could not come to England in time for that tour.

 Yousuf captained his domestic team, the Lahore Lions, to victory in the 2010–11 Faysal Bank Twenty-20 Cup; the team defeated the Karachi Dolphins in the final.
 That was also the first time in five years that the trophy had gone to someone besides the Sialkot Stallions.
-Despite his poor fielding skills, Yousuf was given the award of fielder of the series.
+Yousuf was given the award of fielder of the series.
 He did however injure his hamstring in training for the series against South Africa in October 2010.
 Chief Selector Mohsin Khan elected to withdraw Yousuf from the ODI and T20I squads but said that he should be ready to play in the Test match series.
-Yousuf's replacement in the limited-overs squad was Younus Khan, who had successfully reconciled with the Pakistan Cricket Board.
+Yousuf's replacement in the limited-overs squad was Younis Khan, who had successfully reconciled with the Pakistan Cricket Board.
 He managed to regain his fitness and participated in the two-match Test series against South Africa.
 Also, he managed to regain his fitness quickly enough to participate in the final ODI of the five-match series.
 Yousuf wore a shirt which had his name written on in ink, which was against regulations.
 The match-referee called him and Yousuf stated that because he came for the test series he did not bring coloured clothing because he did not think that he would play.
 Subsequently, the ICC cleared him of any wrongdoing.
 Minutes before the toss in the first Test match, Yousuf picked up a groin injury.
 The injury took two weeks to heal and subsequently Yousuf missed the two-match Test series.
 Amid his recent spate of injuries, former Pakistan captain Moin Khan suggested that Yousuf should retire from ODIs and T20s and focus on Tests only due to age and consistent injuries.